truenas/middleware/docs/userguide/index.rst

 * The "Encryption Mode" and "Auxiliary Parameters" fields have been removed from Directory Service → LDAP and the "Enable" checkbox and "Use default domain" field have been added.

+* The "Enable" checkbox has been added to Directory Service → NIS.

+* The "Use default domain" and "Enable" checkboxes have been added to Directory Service → NT4.

+* The "Database Path" field has been moved from Sharing → Apple (AFP) Share → Add Apple (AFP) Share to Services → AFP.

+* The "Zero Device Numbers" field has been moved from Services → AFP to Sharing → Apple (AFP) Share → Add Apple (AFP) Share.

+* The "Obey pam restrictions" has been added to Services → CIFS.

 * The "IP Server" field has been added to Services → Dynamic DNS.

 * Kernel iSCSI has replaced **istgt**.
 This adds support for VAAI acceleration for Windows 2012 clustering.

+* The "Enable TPC" field has been added to Services → iSCSI → Extents → Add Extent.

 * Services → iSCSI → Target Global Configuration has been reduced to three configuration options used by kernel iSCSI.

+* The "Target Flags" and "Queue Depth" fields are now deprecated and have been removed from Services → iSCSI → Targets → Add Target.

 * Support for Link Layer Discovery Protocol (LLDP) has been added.
 It allows network devices to advertise their identity, capabilities, and neighbors on an
   Ethernet LAN.